South Orange Coastal Ocean Desalination Project

 Customer results

-By contrast, desalinating seawater actually adds volume to the groundwater basin by tapping an infinite alternate source to process, achieving a yield of two to three thousand gallons per minute.
+The seawater desalination process actually adds volume to the groundwater basin by tapping an infinite alternate source and achieving a two-to-three thousand gallons-per-minute yield.

 Contact Brian Villalobos to learn more about this case study.